UT-Austin-RobIn/infants/README.md

 4. Activate the virtualenv, `source ~/envs/infants/bin/activate` and run the experiment script:
 `python experiment/experiment_driver.py`.
 5. It will prompt for `subject ID`, `task name`, and `condition ID`.
+Make sure the subject ID 3 digits.
+Example (1) write 001 for (2) write 002
 Subject ID should be an integer.
 Task should be in `[bang, slide, hammer]`.
     Condition numbers for banging:
     1. hard-sphere              (high haptic, high audio)